 Introduction

-Fungi are present on various substrates in the marine environment, from coastal to deep-sea ecosystems, although some fungi are of a terrestrial and/or freshwater origin especially those occurring in seawater and sediment and therefore these fungi are generally called ‘marine-derived’ fungi (Pang et al. 2016).
-Fungi are heterotrophs – they do not photosynthesise, and they secrete EHEs to digest complex organic matter to simpler molecules that can then be assimilated by cells for metabolism.
+Fungi are present on various substrates in the marine environment, from coastal to deep-sea ecosystems.
+Some fungi are of terrestrial and/or freshwater origin, particularly those occurring in seawater and sediment in coastal areas, and therefore these fungi are generally called ‘marine-derived’ fungi (Pang et al. 2016).
 They play an important role as decomposers in marine environments, transforming dissolved or particulate organic matter (DOM and POM) into simpler chemical compounds that can be utilised by themselves or other consumers in the marine food web (Bianchi 2011).
 Eighty-percent of the organic matter, largely comprised of proteins, followed by carbohydrates, lipids, and nucleic acids, present in marine ecosystems is preserved in deltaic and coastal deposits (Hedges 1992, Fabiano and Danovaro 1998, Kujawinski 2011).
-Marine fungi mainly occur in coastal environments where high organic matter content and productivity (Pang and Jones 2017).
+Marine fungi mainly occur in coastal environments, which are typified by high organic matter content and productivity (Pang and Jones 2017).

 Fusarium Link and Pseudogymnoascus Raillo are fungal genera that are common in environmental samples originating from lower (tropical) and higher (temperate and polar) latitudes, respectively.
 Representatives of the two genera are clearly halotolerant (Kochkina et al. 2007, Summerell et al. 2010).
 Some species are pathogenic to other living organisms.
-Majority of the well-characterised members of Fusarium (e.g. F. oxysporum Schltdl., F. graminearum Schwabe, F. solani (Mart.)
-Saccardo, and F. equiseti (Corda) Saccardo) are cosmopolitan plant pathogens colonising aerial and root structures in plants, and sediments/soils in which their hosts occur (Summerell et al. 2010).
+A majority of the well-characterised members of Fusarium (e.g. F. oxysporum Schltdl., F. graminearum Schwabe, F. solani (Mart.)
+Saccardo, F. equiseti (Corda) Saccardo) are cosmopolitan plant pathogens colonising aerial and root structures in plants, and sediments/soils in which their hosts occur (Summerell et al. 2010).
 Several Fusarium species have been reported to grow differentially in response to specific environmental triggers such as temperature and nutrient sources, and some are dimorphic, growing as yeasts at temperatures higher than 30°C (Szécsi and Magyar 2011).
 In comparison to Fusarium, there are currently fewer described Pseudogymnoascus species.
 However, Pseudogymnoascus spp. are often the most common fungal group in both temperate and polar soils (Kochkina et al. 2007).
 Pseudogymnoascus includes important species such as P. pannorum (Link) Minnis et D.L.
 Lindner which is a plant pathogen, and P. destructans (Blehert et Gargas) Minnis et D.L.
 Lindner, the causative agent of white-nose syndrome (WNS) in bats in Europe and North America (Hayes 2012, Verant et al. 2012).